Black Friday 2020: Coach Outlet bags are up to 70% off right now

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-Although we still have three weeks to go before the holiday rolls around (but who’s counting?), Coach Outlet is already rolling out the red carpet for Black Friday 2020 shoppers with deals galore.
+Although we still have a week or so to go before the holiday rolls around (but who’s counting?), Coach Outlet is already rolling out the red carpet for Black Friday 2020 shoppers with deals galore.

 Need help finding products?
 Sign up for our weekly newsletter.
 It’s free and you can unsubscribe at any time.

-These festive finds include 70% discounts on select bags, wallets, belts and more.
+These festive finds include discounts of up to 70% on select bags, wallets, belts and more.
 Better yet, shipping on all orders is currently free!

 With options ranging from functional canvas backpacks to small wristlets, there’s guaranteed to be a style everyone will enjoy.
-This pictured signature canvas Jes crossbody, for instance, which is valued at $328 and is currently priced at $170 at Amazon, is just $99 here.
-It's got a detachable strap that you can wear in a multitude of ways and a double zip closure, so you can easily separate your belongings.
+This pictured signature canvas Jes crossbody, for instance, which is valued at $328 and is currently priced at $169.97 at Amazon, is just $98.40 here.
+It's got a detachable strap that you can wear in a multitude of ways and a double-zip closure, so you can easily separate your belongings.

 These Black Friday styles are going fast, however, so make sure you snag them ASAP, as super popular styles are already selling out.